 The world's largest video network has plenty of opportunities for promoting your music.
-Whether you use pre-roll advertisements across the network or link from in-line annotations in your own videos, YouTube is a great place to lead primed fans into your purchase funnel.
+Whether you use pre-roll advertisements across the network or link from in-line cards and end screens in your own videos, YouTube is a great place to lead primed fans into your purchase funnel.

 What are YouTube cards?

 You may have noticed some videos on YouTube with a circled "i" symbol in the top right corner.
 Clicking these will display a sidebar inside the video with any cards that the uploader has added.
 These will have an image and some accompanying text, often prompting you to check out another video or visit a website.

 To add a card to a video you have uploaded, first navigate to the YouTube Studio page.
 From here, find the content you want to edit and select "Details"